close

 Words: 993|Pages: 2|5 min read

-A film adaptation is a transfer of a story or novel, in whole or part to a feature film.
+A film adaptation is a transfer of a story or novel, in whole or part, to a feature film.
 Some people also say that they have produced the film by inspiring its original story or novel.
-But, it is too hard for the producers to turn a notable work or story into a movie.
+However, it is challenging for producers to turn a notable work or story into a movie.
 A reader has imagined the characters in the story and theme as the writer presented it through his writing.
-So, when the adaption film doesn’t match with the reader’s imagination that’s why people don’t like the movie as much he liked the original story.
-This might be another reason is the film director changed or took out some key parts of the story when the movie was made.
+So, when the adaptation film doesn’t match the reader’s imagination, that’s why people don’t like the movie as much as they liked the original story.
+Another reason might be that the film director changed or removed some key parts of the story during the movie's creation.

-Joyce Chopra also has done the same with Joyce Carol Oates’s short story “Where are you going, Where have you been?” in her film “Smooth Talk”.
-The main character Connie has not a good relation with her mother.
+Joyce Chopra also did the same with Joyce Carol Oates’s short story “Where are you going, Where have you been?” in her film “Smooth Talk.”
+The main character Connie does not have a good relationship with her mother.
 Chopra tries to add more scenes between Connie and her mother.
-By giving more background story, Chopra transfers the main theme of the movie from being about transition to adulthood, and more towards family values and the significance of relationships with family.
-This theme later on supports the ending of the film which makes notable differences between film and the story.
-In the short story, it seems mother doesn’t care about Connie because she is jealous of Connie’s beauty and she doesn’t like Connie’s careless and carefree behavior.
+By providing more background story, Chopra shifts the main theme of the movie from being about the transition to adulthood to focusing more on family values and the significance of relationships with family.
+This thematic shift supports the film's ending, making notable differences between the film and the story.
+In the short story, it seems the mother doesn’t care about Connie because she is jealous of Connie’s beauty and doesn’t like Connie’s careless and carefree behavior.

-In the movie, her mother does care for her but Connie always misbehaves with her mother.
-There is also another key change short story to the movie is the confabulation about the Pettinger girl.
-In Oates’s story, Connie says “Oh, her.
-That dope” and she drew a thick clear line between herself and those girls.
-In the story, it seems her mother is too simple that’s why she easily believes in Connie’s words.
-On the contrary, this scene involves her mother is continuously interrogating Connie about those girls until she lashes back and gets a slap on her cheeks from her mother in the movie.
+In the movie, her mother does care for her, but Connie always misbehaves with her mother.
+Another key change from the short story to the movie is the confabulation about the Pettinger girl.
+In Oates’s story, Connie says, “Oh, her.
+That dope,” and she draws a thick clear line between herself and those girls.
+In the story, it seems her mother is too simple; that’s why she easily believes in Connie’s words.
+On the contrary, this scene in the movie involves her mother continuously interrogating Connie about those girls until she lashes back and gets a slap on her cheeks from her mother.
 Possibly, Chopra changes this aspect of the mother’s character so her ending in the film with reconciliation would make more sense.

-The movie more convenience to accept the ending where it shows reconciliation between daughter and mother cause Chopra has given a lot of scenes of Connie and her mother at the beginning.
+The movie makes it more convenient to accept the ending, where it shows reconciliation between daughter and mother because Chopra has given a lot of scenes of Connie and her mother at the beginning.
 Most of Connie’s dialogue with Arnold Friend in the film is directly from the story.
 Chopra doesn’t excessively change scenes and dialogues between Arnold Friend and Connie.
-But she has changed some small parts which makes a big difference.
+However, she has changed some small parts, which makes a big difference.
 In the original story, the author doesn’t reveal how Arnold Friend knows everything about Connie and everyone.
 But in the movie, Chopra adds a scene where Connie’s friend Jill describes a man who was asking questions about Connie.
+This additional scene provides context that makes the story more engaging for the audience.

 Get a custom paper now from our expert writers.

-In conclusion, the film and story have beautifully presented the same theme but how they are presented is different.
+In conclusion, the film and story beautifully present the same theme, but how they are presented differs.
 Oates’s story ends with consummately no conclusion, but she still uses Arnold Friend as a representation of the culture Connie lives in.
-This culture ends up being her own de as it lures her far from her house and into the unknown.
-Chopra’s film ends with Connie’s rejecting Arnold Friend after realizing her troubles and back into her house.
-The title of the short story is the question that Connie could be asking herself as she is walking out to Arnold’s car: “Where Are You Going, Where Have You Been?
+This culture ends up being her own undoing as it lures her far from her house and into the unknown.
+Chopra’s film ends with Connie rejecting Arnold Friend after realizing her troubles and returning to her house.
+The title of the short story is the question Connie could be asking herself as she is walking out to Arnold’s car: “Where Are You Going, Where Have You Been?”

 Image of Dr. Charlotte Jacobson